jlastro/jlastro.github.io-10/_pages/home.md

 I also conduct image morphological study, optical--to--mid-IR integral field unit (IFU) and spectroscopic observations of AGN and galaxies near and far with various ground- and space-based telescopes.
-Sometimes I even do numerical simulations and run complicated models to explain the observations on supercomputers.
+Sometimes I even do numerical simulations and run complicated models on supercomputers to explain the observations.
 You can learn more in the [research](/research) page.

-I have been interested in astronomy since I was a child and still enjoy stargazing once in a while.
+I grew up in an under-developed [city](https://en.wikipedia.org/wiki/Xining) in western China and have been interested in astronomy since I was a child.
+Today I still enjoy stargazing once in a while.
 In particular, I conduct astrophotography and chase solar eclipses.
 Besides watching the sky, I am also a fun of drawing & painting (both paper and digital), running (marathon races included), anime and